 Young members and apprentices are underrepresented in PCS, especially within the decision making bodies and structures.
-We are therefore urging all branches to hold events during apprentice week to actively encourage apprentices to join the union and find out more about how they can participate in shaping its future.
+We are therefore urging all branches to actively encourage apprentices to join the union and find out more about how they can participate in shaping its future.

 The following activities are some ideas that your branch may want to consider:

 - Devise a survey around a particular issue that impacts on young and apprentice workers’ lives in your area.
 HMCLG devised a survey to understand how the housing crisis impacts our work lives

 - Organise a stall staffed by young / apprentice members of the branch and promote the advocacy role

 - Run a lunchtime quiz.
 PCS can provide funding for lunch if the quiz involves a learning element or is designed to support and or recruit apprentices.

 - Arrange a young speaker such as a McDonald's / Picture House activist.
 Contact PCS learning department for contact details.

 - Use TUC resources on sexual harassment in the workplace (listed below) to set up a discussion group.
 Circulate the YouTube webinar to interested parties.

 - Contact the Young Members Network in your region and ask if they are available to help or can offer any ideas on activities